Saleh Aljazeeri

 Freelance:

 Saleh Aljazeeri, who worked at the state broadcaster Dimtsi Hafash and the state Arabic newspaper Eritrea al-Haditha, was arrested in 2002.
-His whereabouts, health, and status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.
+Like most of those arrested, Saleh’s whereabouts, health, and legal status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.

-Saleh was arrested sometime in February 2002.
-Eritrean journalists in exile said they suspected the arrest was linked to Saleh’s work, adding that they believed he was being held in Carceli Prison in Asmara.
-Authorities have not disclosed Saleh’s location or any charges against him.
+Eritrean journalists in exile said they suspected the arrest was linked to Saleh’s work. adding that they believed he was being held in Carcelli Prison in the Eritrean capital Asmara.

-Saleh was seen alive in prison in 2006, according to research from Radio Erena, a France-based station run by Eritrean journalists in exile.
-Saleh’s son, who fled Eritrea in 2016, told Radio Erena that family members had no information about the journalist’s exact whereabouts or health.
+Saleh was seen alive in prison in 2006, according to Radio Erena, a France-based station run by Eritrean journalists in exile.
+Saleh’s son, who fled Eritrea in 2016, told Radio Erena that family members had no information about the journalist’s whereabouts or health.